goatchurchprime/two-voip-godot-4/README.md

 ## Demo example

-The purpose of this demo is to test out all the features and so you can hear what the opus compression sounds like with different settings before you choose one.
+The purpose of this demo is to test all the features so you can hear what the opus compression and noise cancelling settings do to the
+sound of a voice.

 1. Clone/Download this repository and open the example project in Godot 4.3.
 2. Go to assetlib, search for twovoip, and install it.